Krisp1k/borderbot/README.md

 # BorderBot
 a Discord bot for anything related to Borderlands franchise <br><br>
-This bot will feature information about
+This bot will feature
 <pre>
-- games
+- info about games
-- characters
+- info about characters
-- enemies
+- info about some enemies
-- easter eggs
+- BL easter eggs
 - fun commands
 - and maybe something more
 </pre>